-DUAL VOLTAGE - Your table saw can be set up to operate at 120 voltage or at 240.
+DUAL VOLTAGE - Your table saw can be set up to operate at either 120 or 240 volts.
 Use extreme caution when changing the voltage.

 HEIGHT HANDWHEEL - Use this handwheel to lower and raise the blade for adjustments or replacement.
 It is located on the front of the cabinet.